jbsooter/Open-Optimization-Studio/docs/Linear Programming.md

 Additional constraints may be created with the **+** UI element at the bottom of the editable tableau.
 Additional variable columns can be created with the **Add Variable** button.

-//TODO: show input, output, settings
+//TODO: LP MIT format and limitations

 //TODO: activity

-//TODO: LP MIT format and limitations